tca19/programming-notes/the-c-programming-language/ch01-introduction/ch01-notes.md

 ```C
 #define name replacement_text
 ```
 They are not variables, so no type.
 Usually in UPPERCASE.
+They replace the *magic numbers*, the numbers in the code without explicit meaning like `300` and `20` in the `for` loop above.

 ### 1.5 Character Input and Output
 C deals with **streams of characters (text stream)**.
 Two main functions :